jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
+- Upgrade ws for pieServer
+- Repair how join game works so it's more reliable
 - Bug: SYNC seems to leave behind duplicate images for non-host

 - Bug: Got insufficient mana when trying to cast on a unit at the edge of my range even though the tooltip showed that I had enough